ghermans/krayin-msgraph-mail/README.md

     <h2 align="center">Microsoft Graph Mail Integration</h2>
 </p

-This Kraying CRM package provides a example on how to use the Microsoft Graph API for accessing mail-related data.
+This Krayin CRM package provides a example on how to use the Microsoft Graph API for accessing mail-related data.

 ## Changelog